Kwon Hyun-sang

+He is the son of film director Im Kwon-taek.

 Career

-Kwon Hyun-Sang made his acting debut in the 2008 horror movie Death Bell, which was followed by supporting roles in several films and television series.
+Kwon Hyun-sang made his acting debut in the 2008 horror movie Death Bell, which was followed by supporting roles in several films and television series.
 Then in 2013, he played his first leading role in the indie comedy Let Me Out.

 Kwon also appeared in a bit part in Hanji, which was directed by his father, acclaimed film director Im Kwon-Taek.
 His mother is retired actress Chae Ryung.